DataDog/documentation/content/en/observability_pipelines/guide/control_log_volume_and_size.md

 {{% /tab %}}
 {{< /tabs >}}

-Vector assigns every event a unique identifier to track deduplicated events.
+The Observability Pipelines Worker assigns every event a unique identifier to track deduplicated events.
 The `cache` option enables you to cache recent events to be used to check for duplicated data in the future, and defaults to 5,000 events.
 The `fields` option lists which fields are used to determine if an event is a duplicate.

 ### Filter events